Wiznet/RP2040-HAT-AWS-C/examples/aws_iot_mqtt/README.md

 ## Step 2: Prepare hardware

-If you are using W5100S-EVB-Pico, you can skip '1.
+If you are using W5100S-EVB-Pico or W5500-EVB-Pico, you can skip '1.
 Combine...'

 1. Combine WIZnet Ethernet HAT with Raspberry Pi Pico.

-2. Connect ethernet cable to WIZnet Ethernet HAT or W5100S-EVB-Pico ethernet port.
+2. Connect ethernet cable to WIZnet Ethernet HAT, W5100S-EVB-Pico or W5500-EVB-Pico ethernet port.

-3. Connect Raspberry Pi Pico or W5100S-EVB-Pico to desktop or laptop using 5 pin micro USB cable.
+3. Connect Raspberry Pi Pico, W5100S-EVB-Pico or W5500-EVB-Pico to desktop or laptop using 5 pin micro USB cable.